akash66sheoran/readme-demo/README.md

 | `ec2_role_name`        | string  | IAM role name that EC2 will assume                                |
 | `managed_policy_arns`  | list    | List of ARNs of managed IAM policies to attach                |

-# Terraform EC2 “instances” Variable Documentation

-This document explains how to use the `instances` input variable in your Terraform configuration.
-This variable is a map of named EC2‐instance definitions; each entry in the map will produce one AWS EC2 instance with its own AMI, sizing, storage, networking, and tags.

 ---

 ## 📥 Variable: `instances`

+This variable is a map of named EC2‐instance definitions; each entry in the map will produce one AWS EC2 instance with its own AMI, sizing, storage, networking, and tags.

 ```hcl
 variable "instances" {